Our award-winning Reef Conservation project in Belize works to protect the reef and marine life and support scientific research worldwide.

 All meals are provided for you whilst you are on the island, which is a mostly plant based diet with protein sourced from the ocean (invasive lionfish).
 Here are typical examples of the food you may have:

-Vegetarians, vegans and gluten allergies are welcomed and can be catered for.
+Vegetarian and vegan options can be provided.
+Those with gluten allergies can also be catered for.

 Drinking water is provided on the island.